googleapis/java-eventarc-publishing/README.md

 ## Authorization

-The client application making API calls must be granted [authorization scopes][auth-scopes] required for the desired a APIs, and the authenticated principal must have the [IAM role(s)][predefined-iam-roles] required to access GCP resources using the a API calls.
+The client application making API calls must be granted [authorization scopes][auth-scopes] required for the desired Eventarc Publishing APIs, and the authenticated principal must have the [IAM role(s)][predefined-iam-roles] required to access GCP resources using the Eventarc Publishing API calls.

 ## Getting Started

 ### Prerequisites

-You will need a [Google Cloud Platform Console][developer-console] project with the a [API enabled][enable-api].
+You will need a [Google Cloud Platform Console][developer-console] project with the Eventarc Publishing [API enabled][enable-api].
-You will need to [enable billing][enable-billing] to use Google a.
+You will need to [enable billing][enable-billing] to use Google Eventarc Publishing.
 [Follow these instructions][create-project] to get your project set up.
 You will also need to set up the local development environment by
 [installing the Google Cloud SDK][cloud-sdk] and running the following commands in command line:
 `gcloud auth login` and `gcloud config set project [YOUR PROJECT ID]`.